-While the controlling position of the People's Revolutionary Party within the Front was being consolidated, the National Liberation Front continued to be reinforced with cadres from the North.
+With the People's Revolutionary Party tightly in control, the National Liberation Front continued to be reinforced with cadres from the North.
 Most of the early infiltrators were natives of South Viet-Nam who had gone to the North after the Geneva agreements for intensive training in Communist methods.
 In the 3-year period from 1959 through 1961, roughly 10,000 men infiltrated into the South.
 In 1962 North Viet-Nam sent an additional 13,000 men across the border.